Take our survey to help us provide the best possible support to your small business during COVID-19 and beyond.

 Before you sign a lease, you need to be confident that you understand and can meet all the terms and conditions.
-To find out if the lease is suitable for you, consider these questions and discuss the answers with your solicitor and financial adviser.
+To find out if the lease is suitable for you, and to avoid expensive misunderstandings that could cost you money and potentially your business, consider these questions and discuss the answers with your solicitor and financial adviser.

 - Who pays the legal costs for establishing the lease?

 - When does the lease start?
 What time period does it cover?

 - Will the lease period give you time to make enough profit to get a reasonable return on your investment?

 - Can both parties engage a specialist retail valuer if there is a dispute over market rent?

 - What is the rent?
 Is it paid weekly, monthly or in advance?

 - Is a deposit or other payment required?